Ronnie and Donnie Galyon: Later life

 In 1991, after three decades in entertainment, the pair retired and moved into their first independent home in Dayton, Ohio, in a house purchased with sideshow earnings.
 They were active in the community and lived a largely normal life by means of a custom double wheelchair.

 Although retired from show business, the twins made numerous television appearances.
 They appeared on The Jerry Springer Show in 1997, a Discovery Channel documentary in 1998 and a Channel Five documentary in 2009.
 They were interviewed for the 1999 American documentary film Sideshow: Alive on the Inside.

 In 2009, Ronnie developed a life-threatening infection in his lungs, which quickly endangered both twins.
 After their hospitalization, they required round-the-clock care.
 The house they lived in was no longer suitable and the twins were unwilling to move to assisted living.
 Their younger brother Jim and his wife Mary, who lived in the same city, were unable to bring the twins into their home as it was not handicap accessible, until an outpouring of donations and volunteers from the local community assisted in building a special addition to the home.
 On December 22, 2010, TLC premiered "The World's Oldest Conjoined Twins Move Home", which documented the building process as well as the twins' recovery and their return to the community.

 Death

-The twins, aged 68, died of congestive heart failure in a hospice surrounded by their family in their native Dayton, Ohio, on July 4, 2020.
+The twins died of congestive heart failure in a hospice surrounded by their family in their native Dayton, Ohio, on July 4, 2020, at the age of 68.
 As per their final wishes, a custom casket was built for the twins to rest in together.
 They were buried at David’s Cemetery in Kettering, Ohio.